 Remove the Subject From the Background

-When adding motion blur to a photo, it is important to blur only the background.
+When adding motion blur to a photo, it is important to blur the background in Photoshop.
 The subject should stay un-blurred to make them stand out from the background.

 In order to blur the Background and not the subject, the two elements must be separated first.
 The easiest way to separate the subject and Background is to remove the subject from the background.

 Create a duplicate of the background layer and use the Spot Healing Brush Tool to remove the subject.
 Be sure that “Sample All Layers” and “Content Aware” are checked on the top of the Screen.

 Paint over the subject and the Tool will fill them in with information from the background.
 This doesn’t have to be perfect, after all, you will be applying a blur to the background.
 The main goal is to make sure the subject is not blurred with the background.

 After removing the subject from the Background, turn the duplicate layer into a Smart Object by right-clicking on the layer and going to “Convert To Smart Object”.

 With a Smart Object you can use Smart Filters, and when adding a blur of any kind, it is best to be done as a Smart Filter.
 Smart Filters can be changed at any time, making them more versatile and less destructive.

 It is time to add the blur to the Smart Object.
 The type of blur will change depending on the Motion of the photo.
 In this case, we use a simple “Left-to-Right” Motion Blur because the subject is moving horizontally across the image.